markbenvenuto/mrlog/README.md

         --id         Log id in text log
     -V, --version    Prints version information

+OPTIONS:
+    -o, --output <output>    Output file, stdout if not present

 ARGS:
     <path-or-args>...
 Optional path to the file to read, defaults to stdin In execute mode, a command to run and
                          a list of args